qschweitzer/POWERSHELL-REST-API/README.md

 You should be able to make a dashboard with POSH queries without any Powershell line.
 You are able to request some information to a server with Powershell command and have a JSON result if it works or a text result with the error description if it doesn't.

+Start the POSH API script on a server or computer which can access to others devices with Powershell and run.
+It also works with local computer/server.

 ## How to use
 ### Create Token
 You have to create a token manually on a file called token.csv: C:\Windows\Temp\Posh_Restful_api\token.csv